crestenstclair/crestendotpizza/src/pages/blog/2019-01-30-2019-goals-and-plans.md

 # Mathematics for Gamedev

-I grew up in a small town, and I BASICALLY have an 8th grade math education.
-I need to learn more math before I can become a game developer.
+To put it gently: I'm rusty at this stuff!
+It's been almost a decade!
+I need to brush up if I want to be taken seriously.

 Mathematics, specifically reading and doing exercise in the books: